Helping you grow closer to God

 But you know what you have to do?
-You gotta admit you need him.
+You’ve got to admit you need Him.
 There are some of us, “Oh, I’m going to do this.
 I’ll just buck up.
 I’ll be stronger.
 I can get through this.
 I know some people.”
 You know?

-And guess what?
-The velvet vice of adversity just gets harder and harder and harder and harder, and as someone wisely said, when you finally hit rock bottom, there’s only one place to look.
+And you know what?
+Guess what – the velvet vise of adversity just gets harder and harder and harder and harder, and as someone wisely said, when you finally hit rock bottom, there’s only one place to look.

 You meet with people with addictions, and I’ll tell you what they’ll all tell you: the people that have had addictions and broken through them, they will just say, “Until you come to the end of yourself, you’re just playing games.”